 In a poll among Division I coaches conducted by ESPN's Jeff Goodman in the summer of 2013, Hutson was considered the eighth-best recruiting assistant nationally and the best on the West Coast.
 More recently, ESPN's Adam Finkelstein listed Hutson as a top up-and-coming recruiter (May 2014) and Miles Simon placed him on his west region ultimate coaching staff (May 2014).

 Before arriving at SDSU in July 2006, Hutson served as an assistant coach at Cal Poly.

 The Mustangs went 10-19 in 2005-06, doubling their previous season's win total.
 He was responsible for recruiting the 2006 Big West Freshman of the Year and landing two freshmen on the Big West all-freshmen team, along with bringing two first-team all-Big West selections and the defensive player of the year to San Luis Obispo in 2006-07.

-Prior to his stint at Cal Poly, Hutson served as the head varsity coach at Bakersfield High School where he led the Drillers to a CIF Central Section Championship and four appearances in the playoffs in four seasons.
+Prior to his stint at Cal Poly, Hutson served as the head varsity coach at Bakersfield High where he led the Drillers to a CIF Central Section title and four appearances in the playoffs in four seasons.
 His 2004 team was ranked as high as No. 22 in the nation and fourth in California, while his 2003 squad finished the season with a 25-5 record and won the section title.
 Prior to entering the high school ranks, he was an assistant coach at his alma mater CSU Bakersfield for two seasons (1999-00).

 As a collegiate player, Hutson enjoyed a storied career, winning two NCAA Division II championships at CSU Bakersfield.
 In the 1993 championship season, the Roadrunners were undefeated with a 33-0 record and followed that up with a 27-6 record during the 1994 season.